 e) proper internal financial controls laid down by the Directors were followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-f) proper systems to ensure compliance with the provisions of all applicablelaws and that such systems were adequate and operating effectively.
+f) devised proper systems to ensure compliance with the provisions of all applicablelaws and that such systems were adequate and operating effectively.

-The observations made by the Statutory Auditors on the Financial Statements of theCompany in their Report for the financial year ended 31st March 2016 read with theexplanatory notes therein are self-explanatory and therefore do not call for anyfurther explanation or comments from the Board under Section 134(3)(f) of the Act.
+The observations made by the Statutory Auditors on the Financial Statements of theCompany in their Report for the financial year ended 31st March 2017 read with theexplanatory notes therein are self-explanatory and therefore do not call for anyfurther explanations or comments from the Board under Section 134(3)(f) of the Act.
 TheAuditors' Report does not contain any qualification reservation or adverse remark.

 EXTRACT OF ANNUAL RETURN

-Since all the contracts/arrangements/transactions with Related Parties during the yearunder review were in the ordinary course of business and at arm's-length and were notconsidered material disclosure in Form AOC-2 under Section 134(3)(h) of the Act readwith the Companies (Accounts of Companies) Rules 2014 is not applicable.
-The details ofcontracts and arrangement with Related Parties of your Company for the financial yearended 31st March 2016 are given in Note 4.5 to the Standalone Financial Statementsforming part of this Annual Report.
+Since all the contracts/arrangements/transactions with Related Parties during the yearunder review were in the ordinary course of business and at arm's length and were notconsidered material disclosure in Form AOC-2 under Section 134(3)(h) of the Act readwith the Companies (Accounts of Companies) Rules 2014 is not applicable.
+The details ofcontracts and arrangements with Related Parties of your Company for the financial yearended 31st March 2017 are given in Note 4.5.4 to the Standalone Financial Statementsforming part of this Annual Report.

-The Policy on Related Party Transactions as approved by the Board is available onyour Company's website www.arasim.com.
+The Policy on Related Party Transactions as approved by the Board is available onyour Company's website www. grasim.com.

-Your Company recognises that Risk is an integral part of business and is committed tomanaging the risk in a pro-active and efficient manner.
-Your Company's Risk ManagementCommittee periodically assesses the risk in the internal and external environment alongwith the cost of mitigating risk and incorporates Risk Mitigation Plans in its strategybusiness and operation plans.
+You Company recognises that risk is an integral part of business and is committed tomanaging the risk in a pro-active and efficient manner.
+Your Company's Risk ManagementCommittee periodically assesses the risks in the internal and external environment alongwith the cost of mitigating risk and incorporates Risk Mitigation Plans in its strategybusiness and operation plans.
 Your Company has a comprehensive risk management policy/framework which is reviewed by the Risk Management Committee.
 More details on riskmanagement are covered in the Management Discussion and Analysis forming part of thisAnnual Report.